 Talk to your doctor about the potential benefits and risks of CBD, what to look for, and where to purchase it.
 Here are a few things to consider when choosing CBD products:

-- CBD from hemp should have only trace amounts of THC.
+- Products with hemp-derived CBD should have only trace amounts of THC.

-- CBD from marijuana contains enough THC to produce a high.
+- Products with marijuana-derived CBD may contain enough THC to produce a high.